 The CCPA is a Harbinger for U.S. Data Privacy Regulations

 Although the California Consumer Privacy Act (CCPA) was signed in June of last year, its enforcement date is swiftly approaching.
 The California Attorney General announced that they would begin enforcing the law on July 1, 2020.
 The law granted new data rights regarding the use and collection of personally identifiable information (PII) to any individual that resides in the state.
 What this means for businesses that operate within California (and to an extent, a majority of U.S.-based businesses) is no small matter.
 Under the law, companies aren’t required to be based in the state or even have a presence in the U.S.; if you serve California residents, then the rules most likely apply to you, and the law applies to California residents, even if they may be in another state at the time they visit a website, so CCPA has effectively become a national law for the United States of America.

 California boasts the largest gross state product — $3.018 trillion in 2018 — and could be considered the fifth largest economy in the world if taken as a stand-alone figure.
-Propelled by tech sector behemoths like Apple, Oracle, Synnex, Intel, Salesforce, Facebook and so on, the CCPA’s ramifications for employees, customers and operations signals big changes on the horizon regarding privacy and data practices.
+Propelled by tech sector behemoths like Apple, Oracle, Synnex, Intel, Salesforce, Facebook and many more, the CCPA’s ramifications for employees, customers and operations signals big changes on the horizon regarding privacy and data practices.

 New Laws of the Land